alector/js-nodejs-server-demo/README.md

 ### What's the benefit of nodemon?
 If you make any change inside your files you don't need to restart node server, it does it for you.

+## What type of servers do we see here?

 | filename | description |
 | --- | --- |